 - They support multiple currencies, including cryptocurrencies.

 - Moneydance handles investment tracking and reports.

-Today, Moneydance can be purchased for a flat rate of $49.99 and runs on Windows, Mac, and Linux.
+Today, Moneydance can be purchased for a flat rate of $65 with a 90-day money-back guarantee.
+It runs on Windows, Mac, and Linux.

 Moneydance is an excellent platform if you regularly engage in foreign exchange transactions or deal in more than one currency.
 Advanced features allow you to track the stocks and bonds on the market and you can set the software to update the value of your portfolio daily.